mariganeshkumar/mariganeshkumar.github.io/_pages/about.md

 ---

-Mari Ganesh Kumar obatined his Ph.D. and M.S. degree from the Department of Computer Science and Engineering, Indian Institute of Technology Madras.
-His thesis focused on applied machine learning and signal processing to bio-signals.
-He has published multiple papers in the domain of Speech, EEG, and Neuronal signals.
-Currently, he is working on Computer Vision problems for an upcoming AI platform (MavQ by the MTX Group).
+I (Mari Ganesh Kumar) obtained Ph.D. and M.S. degrees from the Department of Computer Science and Engineering, Indian Institute of Technology Madras.
+My thesis focused on applied machine learning and signal processing to speech and other bio-signals.
+I have published multiple papers in the domain of Speech, EEG, and Neuronal signals.
+In simple terms, I can make machines learn a new language overnight or recognize your voice.
+My work revolves around improving such algorithms.

-Before joining IIT Madras, He was a backend developer at Zoho Corporation.
-He obtained his bachelor's degree as an awardee of the best outgoing student medal from Thiagarajar College of Engineering, Anna University.
+Before joining IIT Madras, I was a backend developer at Zoho Corporation.
+I obtained bachelor's degree in computer science from Thiagarajar College of Engineering as an awardee of the best outgoing student medal.
+I'm currently working on Computer Vision problems for an upcoming AI platform (MavQ by the MTX Group).

 Recent Updates
 ======
+* \[Nov 2021\] Awardee of IIT Madras, Intitute Research Award July-Nov 2021.
+IR Award recognizes top researchers from the institute
 * \[Sept 2021\] "Dual Script E2E Framework for Multilingual and Code-Switching ASR" published in proceedings of Interspeech 2021
 * \[Mar 2021\] "Evidence of Task-Independent Person-Specific Signatures in EEG using Subspace Techniques" published in IEEE transactions on Information Forensics and Security
 * \[Feb 2021\] "Functional parcellation of mouse visual cortex using statistical techniques reveals response-dependent clustering of cortical processing areas" published in PLOS Computational Bilogy
-* \[Sep 2020\] "Seizure Detection Using Time Delay Neural Networks and LSTMs" published in proceeding of of 2020 IEEE Signal Processing in Medicine and Biology Symposium (SPMB), 2020